 - Now the tag is ready for testing and publishing.

-We recommend these resources on creating and testing this tag:
+We recommend these resources for creating and testing this tag:

 LinkedIn Insights Tag